For questions related to CIRM 2.0, please visit our CIRM 2.0 FAQ page.

 Applicants do not have to be in California to apply, however, they will have to have some California connection to be eligible for funding.
 To qualify as a California organization, they must have more than 50% of their employees located in the state, and they must conduct the activities covered by the award in California (with some limited exceptions).

 No. Reproductive cloning is specifically prohibited under Proposition 71 and under California law.

-Don't forget that the embryos were donated from IVF clinics.
+All the embryos used in CIRM-funded research were donated from IVF clinics.
 They had either been rejected for implantation and were going to be destroyed, or the couple had decided to stop storing the embryos for future use.
 The embryos used to create embryonic stem cell lines were already destined to be destroyed.